CC.13 - Risk Categories Identified

 • CC.14 - Exposure Risk Definition

-Click here to access CC.14 - Exposure Risk Definition or view below.
-Exposure Risk Definition Any employee who has reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may ...
+Exposure Risk Definition Any employee who has reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from the performance of an employee’s duties.
+These ...

 • CC.6 - Client / Employee Concerns